La Balanguera

-"La Balanguera" (/ca-ES-IB/) is the official anthem of the Balearic island of Majorca, Spain.
-It is based on a poem by Joan Alcover i Maspons about an ancient Majorcan children's song.
+"La Balanguera" (/ca-ES-IB/) is the official anthem of the Balearic island of Mallorca, Spain.
+It is based on a poem by Joan Alcover i Maspons about an ancient Mallorcan children's song.
 The music is a work by Catalan composer Amadeu Vives, and in November 1996 the Consell Insular de Mallorca made it the anthem for the Island.